 Try to always choose fresh fruits, veggies, and meats over processed or canned goods.
 Processed foods are jammed pack with unnecessary substances that will hinder your weight loss.
 Try to stick with foods that are high in zinc and vitamin E & C. Folic acid will also help quite a bit.
 To ensure that you are getting the proper amount of vitamins and nutrients, try taking a multi-vitamin to fulfill all your needs.

 What lifestyle habits should I avoid?

-Cigarette smoking is a big no-no for women trying to get pregnant and quitting also helps make sperm more viable.
-That even goes for second-hand smoke.
+Cigarette smoking is harmful when trying to get pregnant for men and women.
+In men, quitting helps make sperm more viable.
+That even goes for second-hand smoke, too.
 If you are trying to conceive, it is smart to quit smoking at least six months prior to starting.
-Drinking alcohol, ingesting too much caffeine and using herbal remedies may also put a damper on conception.
+Drinking alcohol, ingesting too much caffeine, and using herbal remedies may also put a damper on conception.

 What can I do for stress?

 The last thing you will want to do while pregnant or attempting to get pregnant is to overdo it.
-Stress can negatively impact your chances for conceiving and can cause problems if you’re currently carrying a child.
+Stress can negatively impact your chances of conceiving and can cause problems if you’re currently carrying a child.
 Just remember to take it easy and minimize stress (or your stress reaction) whenever possible.
 Make sure to pace yourself and find a natural balance that will benefit you and your baby.
-Remember to address any pregnancy related questions you may have to your OB/GYN.
+Remember to address any pregnancy-related questions you may have to your Ob-Gyn.
 They will be able to help with any further information.

 12 Steps To Lose Weight Before You Get Pregnant